cokelaer/bioservices/bioservices/doc/source/protein.rst

     >>> data = s.query("biogrid", "ZAP70 AND species:9606")
     >>> data2 = s.convert(data, "biogrid")

+.. warning:: some databases may be offline.
+If so, try we another database.
+Type "s.activeDBs".

 **convert** method converts all entries from data into uniprot ID.
 If this is not possible, the entry is removed.
 The **query** and **convert** works on a single database but you we could query all